-Starting the new year on track for a child with special needs can be both needed and appreciated.
-Therapy sessions start back up after seasonal breaks and routines are put back into place.
+Staying on track and in routine for a child with special needs can be both needed and appreciated.
 Routines that keep the family moving smoothly, and more importantly, give your child more confidence in handling everyday life.

 Structure is key in many ways.

 - Eliminates Breakdowns: Being able to transition smoothly from one activity to the next is a must for many special needs children.
 Knowing what is going to happen next allows the child to both physically and mentally prepare for the change.
 With a set schedule, they are familiar with the day’s routine and realize it will soon be time to move on to another task or event.
 That familiarity offers security and can help eliminate breakdowns and tantrums.

 - Creates Security: As previously mentioned, being able to establish a routine for your child helps to create security for them.
 They can feel safe and secure when in a predictable environment.
 Even as adults, change can be difficult for us to understand or handle, and children are no different.
 Special needs children look for the familiar and thrive on the things they know.
 Home.
 Schedules.
 Family.
 These places and things create a safe haven for them